paulwizviz/go-web/docs/Build.md

 You scaffold contains scripts to build native and/or container-based apps.
 The scripts to trigger build process are located in the [scripts folder](../scripts).

+## What happens when you build your project?

+When you build your project, this happens:

+1. Your web app, ReactJS in out-of-box scaffold, is reduced to a combination of html, Javascript and other resources, placed in a folder named public.

+2. A built script `./build/package/go-rice.sh` converts html, Javascript and resources into source code containing byte codes.

+3. Your Go code is complied into native executables (macOS, Linux and Windows) embedding web and REST server, and web artefacts.

+4. If you opt to do so, your Linux executable is package into a docker container.

+**NOTE:** These steps occurs in Docker based built scripts (Please refer to `./build/package`).

 ## Build for development

 The scaffold provides a mini development environment to support your development effort.
 Follow these steps to build, run, stop and clean your environment.